jeffshumphreys/MySQLCLRFunctions/README.md

 # MySQLCLRFunctions
-Free SQLCLR functions tested on SQL Server 2019
+## Free SQLCLR functions tested on SQL Server 2019

-Simple stuff to avoid spending $500 for a two year license (https://sqlsharp.com/full/) It hasn't been updated in 2 years, so not very cool.
+These are simple functions I've written in order to avoid spending $500 for a two year license (https://sqlsharp.com/full/) of SQL#.
+For one, the product hasn't been updated in 2 years, and that's not very cool for a pay product.

-I use UNSAFE assemblies, because me likey.
+FYI, warning, buyer beware on my stuff: I use UNSAFE assemblies, because half the reason to use SQLCLR is to get to functions that are not in SQL Server already, which is where the safe stuff is.

+Another bug I have with SQL# is that their names are overly precious.
+They will name a function SQL#.string_Is_BEGINNING_WITH whereas I call it StartsWith, which is not coincidentally the same as the C# method.
+I try to align my names with C# when the functionality aligns.
+Less to remember.

+I also have less arguments on functions than SQL#.
+SQL Server does not support optional arguments on functions, and so these are annoying to have to fill out.
+Also, I forget what they are supposed to be, and I don't recall their documentation telling me if using DEFAULT will work.
-Their names are a bit taxing.
-I call things StartsWith rather than SQL#.string_Is_A_BEGINNIN_WITH Less parameters.
-These are annoying to have to fill out.
-Rather, do it the old fashion way:  Make a new function!
+Rather than every possible argument under the sun, I do it the old fashion way: I make a new function.
+For example, hypothetically, I would do this:
-CompareThese(a,b)
+> CompareThese(a,b)
-BestOf3(a,b,3)
+> BestOf3(a,b,3)
+> BestOf4(a,b,c,d)
-Or make an agg.
+> Or make an agg or a TVF.

-Pass everything NVARCHAR(MAX) for now.
-Speed isn't the main problem.
-The main problem is that SQL Server functions are severely lacking.
+For reduced maintenance, I pass everything NVARCHAR(MAX).
+Speed is not my main problem.
+The main problem is that SQL Server functions are severely lacking and new functions are added every third decade.
+STRING_AGG is great, but a SQLCLR function can go back to at least 2012.

-If it's possible to think of a logical algorithm that can easily be described, then it's worth being a function.
+If it's possible to think of a logical algorithm that can easily be described and understood, and there's no confusion about what to expect in the output, then it's worth being a function.

-For instance, AnyOneOfTheseIsInThose, or something like that.
-If have a set.
-Are any of these items in this other list?
+For instance, I have a function called AnyOneOfTheseIsInThose, or something like that.
+It is for when I to know if there is a non-empty intersection of a list of values that I don't want to stuff into tables.
+It answers the simple question: Are any of these items in this other list?

-To pass in lists, I just use delimited strings.
+To pass in lists, I use delimited strings, but I usually have an argument for the separating string.
+SPLIT_STRING from Microsoft, and most home-grown SQLCLR splitters seem to think all splitting is based on single characters.
+I support the string for the cases that come up.

-Structure or class organization:
+## Structure or class organization, namespaces in other words:
 <li>
   Adaptors - Converts something to something else as an electronic power adaptor would.
 It's not a transformation, and it's reversible.
 </li>